Introducing Findlo: How this new iOS framework

 - Implementing a function for determining the expected location after a set time, based on location changes.
 This will allow to display the position of constantly moving objects more accurately.

 - Introduction of a module facilitating the tracking of changes in the location of objects live through sockets.

 Check out the case study that showcase opportunity of Findlo framework:

-Get in touch with us and we’ll assign a group of AR experts to build a fantastic iOS AR app based on Findlo framework.
+Get in touch with us if you are looking for an Augmented Reality app development company to build a fantastic iOS AR app based on Findlo framework.